Staff training & development

 Orientation sessions in the Staff Development Hour

-Within the first term or two, they should go to the orientation sessions included in the Staff Development Hour: Do it with Library Style, Map resources in the Library, Disability awareness, and Web quiz.
+Within the first semester or two, they should go to the orientation sessions included in the Staff Development Hour: Do it with Library Style, Map resources in the Library, Disability awareness, and Web quiz.

 (Long serving members of staff, in post before these orientation sessions were introduced, are always welcome to attend sessions whenever they wish).